Xqhare/nabu/specifications/xff-v3-byte-map.md

 This document provides the complete 8-bit byte mapping for all markers and type identifiers in the `.xff` version 3 specification.

 ## Overview
-The XFF v3 byte-map is designed with a two-tier integrity system.
+The XFF v3 byte-map is a part of the two-tier integrity system.
 Every marker byte defined below maintains **even parity** via its most significant bit (MSB).

 Control markers and type identifiers are grouped into four categories using bits 6 and 5 (the "Group Bits").